 Over the last two years it has become recognised that we have increasing challenges accessing sufficient support for students with speech and language difficulties.
-Over 20% of the children in our Early Years cohort were assessed as below age expectation for language skills when they joined the school in September 2019.
-This year, 2020-21, we have 33% of the Early Years cohort either awaiting or receiving language support.
-These children are identified as having speech and language skills at a level at least one year below their chronological age.
-As a hub the decision was taken to buy in an independent SALT specialist to work with the children and provide ongoing guidance for the staff to support speech development.
+Over 20% of the children in our Early Years cohort were assessed as below age expectations for language skills when they joined the school in September 2019.
+Last year, 2020-21, we had 33% of the Early Years cohort either awaiting or receiving language support.
+These children are identified as having speech and language skills at a level which is, at least one year below their chronological age.
+The decision was taken to buy in an independent SALT specialist to work with the children and provide ongoing guidance for the staff to support speech development.
 The specialist is now in place and ensuring that we give the highest possible level of language support to our youngsters.
 The specialist provides individual programmes for each student, delivered by ELKLAN trained staff, and assesses progress on a termly basis.
-At St Mary's we employ the specialist SALT on a weekly basis in order to give the children with speech and language difficulties the best possible support at an early stage.
-We believe that language and language development is a key area.
-We have 11 fulltime members of staff that are ELKLAN trained to a level 3 in working with children aged 5-11 years.
-We also have a structured training programme in progress to ensure that all our Early Years staff are trained to deliver structured support through the ELKLAN 3-5 years language programme.
+At St Mary's we employ the specialist SALT for three full days a month in order to give the children with speech and language difficulties the best possible support at an early stage.
+We believe that language and language development is a key area of concern for our students.
+We have 14 full time members of staff that are ELKLAN trained to a level 3 in working with children aged 5-11 years and key Early Years staff are trained to a level 3 in working with children aged 3-5 years.
 Our Early years setting is an accredited Communication friendly setting by ELKLAN and has a high level of support available for all children with Speech and Language difficulties.
 All Early years students are assessed for language skills using the Wellcomm assessment system.
 Early years and Key stage 1 support staff have also had training in using Makaton signing as a support for the students with the greatest language difficulties.
 As a whole school we are fully accredited as a Makaton Friendly setting.